Pomax/socketless/docs/API.md

 - `onQuit()`, triggered before the server closes its web server and websocket server.
 - `teardown()`, triggered after the web server and websocket server have been shut down.

+### Web server instances

+Web servers are Node http(s) servers (even when using something like Express), with the following addition

+- `.addRoute(relativeURL, [...middlewareHandlers], finalHandler)` adds explicit route handling for a specific URL endpoint.
+In this:
+  - `[...middleWare]` is zero or more middleware handlers of the form `(req, res, next) => { ... }` where a call to `next()` will make the next middleware function on the list run after the current one completes, or if there are no more middleware functions, `finalHandler` will get called.
+  - `finalHandler` is a function with signature `(req, res) => { ... }` and is required as last function in the route handling.
+  - The `req` argument is a Node `http.ClientRequest` object, but with query arguments split out as `req.params`, and POST/PUT body content split out as `req.body`.
+Note that the body will be plain string data.
+  - The `res` argument is a Node `http.ClientResponse` object.

 ## **Client classes**

 For security reasons, a constructor is strongly discouraged.
 If present, it will be called without arguments.